carlos-vf/Deep-Learning/theory/YOLO_history.md

 - Modules that introduce an **attention mechanism** like **Squeeze-and-Excitation (SE)** or **Spatial Attention Module (SAM)**.
 SE will actually raise the inference too much, but SAM doesn't affect inference time at all, just a little the training time.
 - Modules that introduce **feature integration** (also called **path aggregation**) like skip connection or feature pyramids like **Feature Pyramid Networks (FPN)** or **(SFAM)**.
 - Finding good **activation functions**.
 Many have been proposed to solve the gradient vanish problem (refer to the book). ???
-- Post-processing methods like **Non-Maximum Suppresion (NMS)**, where BBoxes that badly predict the same object are filtered out.
+- Post-processing methods like **Non-Maximum Suppresion (NMS)**, where BBoxes that badly predict the same object (redundant or incorrect BBoxes) are filtered out so that the output is a single bounding box for each object in the image.
 This is no longer required in anchor-free methods. ???

 ## YOLOv4 (2020)
 The main focus of this work is to make the training more **efficient**: they optimize YOLOv3 such that it can provide an high-quality, real-time convining object-detector even when trained on less resources (like single GPU training).

-Specifically, they tried to find optimal balance between the input network resolution, the convolutional layer number, the parameter number ($\text{filter_size}**2 \cdot \text{filters} \cdot \text{channel} / \text{groups}$), and the number of layer outputs (filters).
+Specifically, they tried to find optimal balance between the input network resolution, the convolutional layer number, the parameter number ($\text{filter\_size}^2 \cdot \text{filters} \cdot \frac{\text{channel}}{\text{groups}}$), and the number of layer outputs ($\text{filters}$).

 By experimenting with different backbones they noticed that their performance differed on different datasets.
 One could perform better on a specific dataset, but worse in a different one.
-They considered that the ideal case was a network with *larger receptive field size* and a *larger number of parameters*, so they chose a variant of **DarkNet as backbone**.
+They considered that the ideal case was a network with *larger receptive field size* and a *larger number of parameters*, so they chose a variant of **DarkNet (CSPNet) as backbone**.

 In general more parameters lead to a greater capacity of the model to detect multiple objects of different sizes in a single image.
 Also a large receptive field allows viewing the entire object/context.